Childhood Epilepsy

 SPECIALIST.
 NEUROPEDIATRICS UNIT

-The professionals of the Clínica Universidad de Navarra who treat childhood epilepsy are part of the Neuropediatrics Unit and coordinate with the rest of the members of the Epilepsy Unit (neurologists, neurophysiologists, neurosurgeons, neuroradiologists and neuropsychologists) to carry out the evaluation and comprehensive treatment of the child.
-They also evaluate their influence on the cognitive and academic performance of the child.
+The professionals at the Clínica Universidad de Navarra who treat childhood epilepsy form part of the Neuropaediatrics Unit and coordinate with the other members of the Epilepsy Unit (neurologists, neurophysiologists, neurosurgeons, neuroradiologists and neuropsychologists) to carry out a comprehensive assessment and treatment of the child.
+They also evaluate its influence on the child's cognitive and academic performance.

 - Simple (without loss of consciousness).